jpfitzinger/tidyfit/README.md

 `?rsample::vfold_cv`, `?rsample::loo_cv`, `?rsample::initial_split`,
 `?rsample::initial_time_split` or `?rsample::rolling_origin` to see
 optional arguments that can be passed to `.cv_args`.
-A reasonable hyperparameter grid is determined using the `dials` package.
+A reasonable hyperparameter grid is determined using the `dials` package, or can be passed manually.

 ``` r
 fit <- data %>%